MarginallyClever/Makelangelo-software/README.md

 Steps to get started poking the code:

 1. Install The latest OpenJDK (java software)
-2. Install Eclipse (prorgramming interface)
-4. Install the Makelangelo Software App
+2. Install Makelangelo Software App

 Then you should be able to run the application.